 group interviews are the same, but it goes around the table and you present it to the whole group as well as the tutors ( dont worry not massive groups :) )

-Anonymous asked: what sort of sketches did you put in your portfolio? :)
+Anonymous said: what sort of sketches did you put in your portfolio? :)

 so sorry about the late reply ! i havent been on tumblr in such a long time ! ( email related.. and work load :( )